Killing of Ashli Babbitt: Reactions

-Some QAnon supporters, including Lin Wood, have said that Babbitt is still alive and that her apparent death was a "false flag" operation.
+Some QAnon supporters, including L. Lin Wood, have said that Babbitt is still alive and that her death was a "false flag" operation.

 In October 2021, Trump recorded a video message arguing that "There was no reason Ashli should've lost her life that day.
-We must all demand justice for Ashli and her family".
+We must all demand justice for Ashli and her family."
+Trump has also referred to the police officer who shot Babbit as a "thug".

-Russian President Vladimir Putin condemned the shooting of Babbitt, describing it as an "assassination".
-Brazilian Foreign Minister Ernesto Araújo called for an investigation into Babbitt's death.
+Russian president Vladimir Putin condemned the shooting of Babbitt, describing it as an "assassination".
+Ernesto Araújo, the foreign minister of far-right Brazilian president Jair Bolsonaro, called for an investigation into Babbitt's death.

 Legacy

 Babbitt's mother, Micki Witthoeft, became politically active following her daughter's death.
 In July 2021, she appeared at a Donald Trump rally where she was introduced by Paul Gosar and received a standing ovation from the crowd.
 During the rally, Trump expressed condolences to Witthoeft and acknowledged that Babbitt had died trying to salvage his presidency.
 Witthoeft later said in an interview that she was writing letters of support to January 6 arrestees and commented that her daughter had "made the ultimate sacrifice to bring attention to a stolen election.
 Half the country loves her and half the country hates her.
-It's weird to have your child belong to the world".
+It's weird to have your child belong to the world."
 Babbitt's husband told reporters that he does not want violence done in his wife's name, after being asked about comments made by Michael Braynard, the organizer of the Justice for J6 rally, which was dedicated in part to Babbitt.

 Babbitt's name and the circumstances of her death have been invoked by various groups.
 Shortly after her death, Babbitt's name and image were used widely by extremist groups on social media groups, such as Parler and Telegram, with some using white nationalist and antisemitic themes.

-In February 2022, American truckers attempting to emulate the Canadian truckers protests against COVID-19 vaccine mandates told reporters that they were also protesting Babbitt's death along with issues such as COVID-19 restrictions and critical race theory.
+In February 2022, a group of American truckers attempting to emulate the Canadian truckers protests against COVID-19 vaccine mandates told reporters that they were also protesting Babbitt's death along with issues such as COVID-19 restrictions and critical race theory.

+In May 2023, during a round of tit for tat sanctions during the Russian invasion of Ukraine, Byrd was one of 500 Americans to have financial and travel restrictions imposed on them by the Russian Foreign Ministry, which said that the list included "those in ... law enforcement agencies who are directly involved in the persecution of dissidents in the wake of the so-called storming of the Capitol."

+In August 2025, it was reported that the Air Force had offered military funeral honors to Babbitt's family.